-We have celebrated with Sir Jackie Stewart the 50th Anniversary of his first win at Silverstone and his first World Championship in 1969; an incredible 100 years of Bentley; the diamond jubilee of the iconic Mini; and the golden anniversary of the Ford Capri.
-With the McLaren Owners Group we facilitated a record-breaking display celebrating Bruce McLaren’s 80th birthday (a Guinness World Record), and we put on record-breaking track parades celebrating 50 years of the Jaguar E-Type and 60 years of the Porsche 911 (both Guinness World Records too).
+We have celebrated with Sir Jackie Stewart the 50th Anniversary of his first win at Silverstone and his first World Championship; an incredible 100 years of Bentley; the diamond jubilee of the iconic Mini; and the golden anniversary of the Ford Capri.
+With the McLaren Owners Group we facilitated a record-breaking display celebrating Bruce McLaren’s 80th birthday (a Guinness World Record), and we put on record-breaking track parades celebrating the anniversary of the Jaguar E-Type and Porsche 911 (both Guinness World Records too).

 Since 2012, Goose has organised the world famous London to Brighton Veteran Car Run on behalf of the Royal Automobile Club.
 It is the world’s longest-running motoring event having first taken place in 1896.